-4.1 CBM-IV
+4.1 CB4

-The gas phase photo-chemistry CBM-IV module in LOTOS-EUROS is a modified version of the CBM-IV mechanism by Whitten et al. (1980).
-The CBM-IV scheme uses nine primary organic species (i.e., species emitted directly to the atmosphere as opposed to secondary organic species formed by chemical reactions in the atmosphere).
+The gas-phase photochemical CB4 module in LOTOS-EUROS is a modified version of the CB4 mechanism by Whitten, Hogo, and Killus [22].
+The CB4 scheme uses nine primary organic species (i.e., species emitted directly to the atmosphere as opposed to secondary organic species formed by chemical reactions in the atmosphere).
 Most of the organic species in the mechanism represent carbon-carbon bond types, but ethene (ETH), isoprene (ISOP) and formaldehyde (FORM) are represented explicitly.
 The carbon-bond types include carbon atoms that contain only single bonds (PAR), double-bonded carbon atoms (OLE), 7-carbon ring structures represented by toluene (TOL), 8-carbon ring structures represented by xylene (XYL), the carbonyl group with adjacent carbon atom and higher molecular weight aldehydes represented by acetaldehyde (ALD2), and non-reactive carbon atoms (NR).

 Many organic compounds are apportioned to the carbon-bond species based simply on the basis of molecular structure.
-For example, propane $(CH_3-CH_2-CH_3)$ is represented by three parafinic groups (PAR) since all three carbon atoms have only single bonds; propene $(CH_2=CH-CH_3)$ is represented as one olefinic group (OLE) representing the carbon-carbon double bond, and one PAR representing the methyl group.
+For example, propane $(CH_3-CH_2-CH_3)$ is represented by three parafinic groups (PAR) since all three carbon atoms have only single bonds; propene ( $\mathrm{CH_2}=\mathrm{CH-CH_3}$ ) is represented as one olefinic group (OLE) representing the carbon-carbon double bond, and one PAR representing the methyl group.
 Some apportionments are based on reactivity considerations, however.
 For example, olefins with internal double bonds are represented as ALD2s and PARs rather than OLEs and PARs.
 Further, the reactivity of some compounds may be lowered by apportioning some of the carbon atoms to the non-reactive class NR.
-For example, the less reactive ethane (C_2H_6) is represented as 0.4 PAR and 1.6 NR EPA (1999).
-Apportioning rules have been established for many organic compounds and can be found in e.g. Gery et al. (1989) and Carter (1994).
+For example, the less reactive ethane ( $\mathrm{C_2H_6}$ ) is represented as 0.4 PAR and 1.6 NR EPA [23].
+Apportioning rules have been established for many organic compounds and can be found in e.g. Gery et al. [21] and Carter [24].

 The full mechanism, including the reaction rate parameterisation, is shown in Appendix B. The scheme includes 33 species and 104 reactions, including 14 photolytic reactions.
 Compared to the original scheme, steady state approximations were used to reduce the number of reactions.
 In addition, reaction rates have been updated regularly.
-The mechanism was tested against the results of an inter-comparison study presented by Poppe et al. (1996) and found to be in good agreement with results presented for other mechanisms.
+The mechanism was tested against the results of an inter-comparison study presented by Poppe et al. [25] and found to be in good agreement with results presented for other mechanisms.
 The chemistry scheme further includes gas phase and heterogeneous reactions leading to secondary aerosol formation as presented below.
-The CBM-IV chemistry is solved using the TWOSTEP numerical integration method (implicit, 2nd order, 2-step BDF formula, combined with a simple explicit Gauss-Seidel technique) as described in Verwer et al. (1996).
+The CB4 chemistry is solved using the TWOSTEP numerical integration method (implicit, 2nd order, 2-step BDF formula, combined with a simple explicit Gauss-Seidel technique) as described in Verwer et al. [26].